MineEric64/danawa-py/README.md

 ## NOTE
 Warning!

-This danawa api is **unofficialy** made by danawa user, not danawa developer.
+This danawa api is **unofficially** made by danawa user, not danawa developer.

 So this danawa api developer does not assume any legal responsibility arising from using this api.